hmorimitsu/daisy-gpu/README.md

 is only performed when the shape of the input batch changes.
 Subsequent calls using batches with the same shape as before will reuse the memory and will, therefore, be much faster.

+Code for SIFT Flow descriptors on GPU is also available at [https://github.com/hmorimitsu/sift-flow-gpu](https://github.com/hmorimitsu/sift-flow-gpu).

 ## Requirements